percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 # PMTU Considerations

-Tunneling DTLS messages received by an endpoint inside the DTLS tunnel between the MDD and KMF does introduce a small risk of message fragmentation, particularly with the handshake messages carrying client and  server certificates.
+Tunneling DTLS messages received by an endpoint inside the DTLS tunnel between the MDD and KMF introduces only a small risk of message fragmentation, particularly with the initial handshake messages carrying client and  server certificates.

-When sending application data, the DTLS records have a 13 octet header and generally a small authentication tag (typically, 16 to 32 octets), an Initialization Vector of for block ciphers (e.g., 16 octets of AES-CBC) and a small amount of padding when block ciphers are utilized (e.g. up to 15 octets for AES-CBC).
-The Tunnel message introduces six (6) octets of overhead to contain the association identifier and length of the tunneled message.
-The Profiles part of the Tunnel + Profiles message adds at least 4 additional octets, but may be longer depending on the number of protection profiles advertised by the MDD.

-Thus, each DTLS message carried via the tunnel will impose several dozen octets of overhead.
-Therefore, it is **RECOMMENDED** that endpoints and the KMF reduce the assumed PMTU size used for DTLS messages by 96 octets in order to avoid IP-level packet fragmentation of DTLS messages relayed through the tunnel.
+The additional overhead required for the tunnel is calculated to be approximately 50 octets for messages transmitted from the MDD to the KMF.

-While the Tunnel + Key Info message is larger than Tunnel + Profiles, the DTLS message(s) transmitted in that flight (ChangeCipherSpec and Finished) are very small and do not impose a risk introducing packet fragmentation for all present-day ciphers.
+Messages from the KMF would generally have slightly less overhead since they do not carry a list of protection profiles.
+The one exception is the Tunnel + Key Info message, which is slightly larger as it contains key and salt information for the MDD.
+While the Tunnel + Key Info message is larger than Tunnel + Profiles, the DTLS message(s) transmitted in that flight (ChangeCipherSpec and Finished) are very small and so the overhead does not impose a risk of introducing packet fragmentation.

 # To-Do List